-We even went over all of the places to turn to to find freelancers whom you can outsource stuff to.
+We even went over all of the places to turn to to find freelancers to whom you can outsource stuff.

 The bottom line is, outsourcing is a valuable way to approach many business tasks that you shouldn’t be doing yourself to help jumpstart your small business’s success!